piotrszleg/duck/notes.md

 - replace table with vector in function call
 - parser.y 260 arguments seems to be undefined

+## Bytecode for table
+- create new table
+- push current scope
+- replace current scope with this table
+- evaluate subexpressions
+- if expression isn't assignment add set to index after it
+- set scope back

 ## POINTERS:
 **&** - returns pointer to it's operand
     `operand` becomes `operand*`